JoshInkiriwang/face-recog-gmm/README.md

 3. Place your facial image data in the `data/` directory.
 Ensure that you use images with higher resolutions to potentially improve accuracy.

-4. Open the `/Final-Project_GMM-Backpropagation.ipynb` notebook in a Jupyter environment.
+4. Open the `Final-Project_GMM-Backpropagation.ipynb` notebook in a Jupyter environment.

 5. Execute the notebook cells to run the facial recognition system using GMM and Backpropagation.